nerder/typescript-rest-api/README.md

 1. I’m aware of the fact that all the APIs of `BalanceController` should run only under authentication, but i didn’t have the time to implement so.
 2. Tests.
 I got short on time, i’ll try to implement them today eventually.
 At least of the services.
 3. Using generics to avoid code repetition, i try this approach but a typescript bug with PartialGenerics let me waste a lot of time until, after 3 hours of workarounds, i finally opt for the code repetition.
 The refactor should be easy once the the bug is fixed. (ref in the code)
-4. Project strcture.
+4. ~Project structure.
 I probably should move the source of the app into a sub directory, to make it cleaner.
-I realize it late, i'll try to move it without messsing to much up.
+I realize it late, i'll try to move it without messsing to much up.~
 5. ~Missing linter, i should add at least a basic linter for ts, but the fact that vscode already use one built in, makes me forget about it.
 I'll do eventually today.~